How to Listen So Others HearTweet

 It's a way of listening so intently that the person being listened to can generate ideas and truly hear your questions.
 Explore and discover meaning and mission, together.

-Give them a chance to hear their own soul.
-To explore and express what they really think.
+Give them a chance to hear their own mind; to let their heart speak; to give expression to their very spirit.
+To explore and express what's really present for them.
 What really matters.

 And, because of your example of listening, to become better listeners themselves.
 Better able to hear others.
 Fully.
 Build connection.
 Listen through and be able to hear past our own contextual and personal filters.